mtorpey/wooden-ships/1-introduction.md

 6.  *Identification number*: Each counter has a 4 digit number which is used to identify it with the ship that it represents.
 The first digit refers to the nationality of the vessel.
 The second digit refers to the class of ship.
-(See below) The last two digits serve to identify the counter as separate from any other.
+The last two digits serve to identify the counter as separate from any other.

     ![](files/shipid.png)